2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 of that, TESS will only be able to focus on the brightest stars, which will facilitate further study from ground-based telescopes.

 Currently, we haven't found many Earth-sized planets in the habitable zone, but Kepler has fond several candidates orbiting dwarf stars, such as Kepler-438b and Kepler-452b.
+Due to the way we find exoplanets, it is likely that we will find most of these exoplanets around dwarf stars.
+Finding a planet with orbital period similar to earth would take at least 2 years to confirm a 2nd transit, and that is somewhat infeasable.
+Therefore we want to find planets which are much closer to the star so that they produce transits faster.
+However, if such a planet was orbiting our own sun, this would be well outside of the habitable zone, so the star itself must be dimmer to move the habitable zone closer in.
+This is why we are finding many dwarf stars with such planets.
+Finally, since these stars are much dimmer, they must be close to our solar system for us to even observe them.